-VANCOUVER, British Columbia, May 09, 2018 (GLOBE NEWSWIRE) -- FIRST MAJESTIC SILVER CORP.
-(AG) (FR.TO) (the "Company" or “First Majestic”) is pleased to announce the unaudited interim consolidated financial results of the Company for the first quarter ended March 31, 2018.
+VANCOUVER, British Columbia, May 09, 2019 (GLOBE NEWSWIRE) -- FIRST MAJESTIC SILVER CORP.
+(AG: NYSE; FR: TSX) (the "Company" or “First Majestic”) is pleased to announce the unaudited interim consolidated financial results of the Company for the first quarter ended March 31, 2019.
 The full version of the financial statements and the management discussion and analysis can be viewed on the Company's web site at www.firstmajestic.com or on SEDAR at www.sedar.com and on EDGAR at www.sec.gov.
 All amounts are in U.S. dollars unless stated otherwise.

-- Realized average silver price of $16.76 per ounce, relatively consistent with the prior quarter
+- Realized average silver price of $15.73 per ounce

-- Healthy balance sheet with $249.2 million in cash and cash equivalents following the $156.5 million five-year, 1.875% interest rate convertible debenture offering in January 2018
+- Strong balance sheet with $91.5 million in cash and cash equivalents

 OPERATIONAL AND FINANCIAL HIGHLIGHTS

 |All-in Sustaining Cost per Ounce (1)||$12.91||$12.83||1||%||$16.01||(19||%)|

 |Total Production Cost per Tonne (1)||$66.65||$65.31||2||%||$46.88||42||%|

 |Mine Operating Earnings (Loss)||$10.3||($9.0||)||214||%||($0.4||)||2,524||%|